-In compliance with Title II of the Crime Awareness and Campus Security Act of 1990, information related to crime statistics and security measures is posted throughout the college and distributed to students, staff, and prospective students on an annual basis, or as requested from the security office, 301.846.2453.
+In compliance with Title II of the Crime Awareness and Campus Security Act of 1990, information related to crime statistics and security measures is posted throughout the college and is available to students in the most current Student Handbook and on the college's Internet web site.
+Individuals may also request a paper copy of either the college's safety and security policies or campus crime statistics at the colleges security office located in the Administration Building on campus (301.846.2453).
 The report contains information about campus security issues and ways students and staff can help ensure their personal safety.
 It also contains statistics on crime rates for the past three years.